Foster Lloyd Brown

 May 26, 1931 - December 01, 2017

-From obituaries published in the Oneonta (NY) Daily Star, Hometown Oneonta, Sarasota (FL) Herald-Tribune, Intelligencer & Wheeling (WV) News-Register, Morgantown (WV) Dominion Post, Shinnston (WV) News & Harrison County Journal, and Ithaca (NY) Journal.
+From obituaries published in the Oneonta Daily Star, Hometown Oneonta, Sarasota Herald-Tribune, Ithaca Journal, Morgantown Dominion Post, Wheeling Intelligencer & News-Register, and Shinnston News & Harrison County Journal.

-Foster Lloyd Brown, professor and best-selling college textbook author, died Dec.
+Foster Lloyd Brown, professor and best-selling college textbook author, passed away Dec.
 1, 2017, at Albany Medical Center, in Albany, N.Y., of complications following heart surgery.
 He was 86.

 He was born May 26, 1931, in Wheeling, W.Va., the eldest of three children of Durward Belmont Brown, a Methodist minister, and Dorothy Rine Brown, an author.
 Upon graduation from Shinnston (W.Va.)
 High School in 1949, he served in the Navy.

-Degrees included a bachelor's in botany from West Virginia University in 1954; a master's in plant physiology, also from WVU in 1958; and a doctorate in statistics from Cornell University, with post-doctoral research at the Imperial College London.
+Degrees included a bachelor's in botany from West Virginia University in 1954; a master's in plant physiology, also from WVU in 1958; and a doctorate in statistical analysis from Cornell University in 1970, with post-doctoral research at the Imperial College London.

 His co-authored book, “Statistical Concepts,” published by Harper & Row, became the world's best-selling paperback textbook on statistics, according to the publisher.

 Teaching was his passion.
-From 1956 to 1962 he taught anatomy, physiology, and microbiology at Bethany College (W.Va.), and anatomy to nursing students for Penn State at Guthrie Robert Packer Hospital in Sayre, Pa.
-While a graduate student at Cornell, he became a senior systems analyst for Cornell's Computer Center in Ithaca, N.Y.
+From 1956-58 he taught anatomy, physiology, and microbiology at Bethany College, in Bethany, W.Va.
+He then taught anatomy to nursing students for Penn State at Guthrie Robert Packer Hospital in Sayre, Pa.
+While a graduate student at Cornell in the early 1960s, he became a senior systems analyst for Cornell's Computer Center in Ithaca, N.Y.

 In 1964, he became a professor of psychology at the State University of New York at Oneonta, where he taught statistical analysis, measurement, chaos theory, and use of computers in psychology.
 He also team-taught subjects ranging from music theory to history, literature, and philosophy.
 Students knew him as an entertaining and kind professor who reassured students on the first day of class that no student who gave their all would fail.